signavio/i18n/PUBLISH.md

-# How to publish packages
+# How to publish packages test

 1. Enter the master branch and check that pipelines are green